asreview/semantic-clusters/README.md

 py asreviewcontrib\semantic_clustering\main.py --testfile
 ```

-This argument will start the processing file using the `van_de_Schoot_2017`
+This argument will start the processing file using the [`van_de_Schoot_2017`
-dataset, and can be used as a quick functionality test.
+dataset](https://asreview.readthedocs.io/en/latest/intro/datasets.html?highlight=ptsd#featured-datasets), and can be used as a functionality test.

 ### Interactive app
 ```console